I sat outside of his recently slammed door, head held in shame, sobbing, “I’m sorry. I’m so sorry.”

 The ministry of the Holy Spirit includes bringing our subjective insecurities as mothers in line with the objective reality of our eternal security in Christ. – Gloria Furman, Treasuring Christ When Your Hands are Full (emphasis mine)

-There isn’t a single self-help guide, parenting book or post or podcast that can help us if the Gospel isn’t our first and primary focus.
+There isn’t a single self-help guide, parenting book or post or podcast that can help us if Divine Love isn’t our first and primary focus.

 It’s only when we admit our need for God that we can look at motherhood through Gospel-eyes.

 The good news of Jesus Christ is superior to our to-do lists and metaphorical mother-of-the-year trophies.
 This is because the greatest problem a mother has is not a lack of creativity, accomplishment, or skill, but her inability to love God and others as Jesus loves her. – Gloria Furman, Treasuring Christ When Your Hands Are Full (emphasis mine)

 Moving Forward in Humility